PORK

 Finally, the day arrived, and I was backing the trailer into the training yard.
 The door opened, and after some initial wariness, our two piglets figured out the routine...where the places to graze were and when I was expected to bring their breakfast.
 Before long, they were at home and eagerly exploring each fresh paddock that I led them to.

-Their greatest excitment (aside from breakfast and supper) were when I arrived with the weed trimmer to cut the long grass away from the electric fence.
+Their greatest excitement (aside from breakfast and supper) were when I arrived with the weed trimmer to cut the long grass away from the electric fence.
 They would sneak up behind me and when I noticed them, I would flick grass clippings their way and rev the engine, causing them to jump about, bark, and flee...only to repeat again until they finally tired of what I assume is some kind of game for them.

-The day that a tractor arrived to plow a nieghbouring field, they ran up and down the fence line, again expressing what must be excitement.
+The day that a tractor arrived to plow a neighboring field, they ran up and down the fence line, again expressing what must be excitement.
 They certainly were not afraid.
 Is it the sound of the engine?
 The vast quantity of soil being turned up like a giant sized snout?
 Novelty?
 I'll never know.
 Animals are a great mystery.

 About our Pigs